The Atacama Cosmology Telescope: Delensed Power Spectra and Parameters: Cosmological Parameters

 where the angled brackets denote the average over the 300 simulations.
 This covariance matrix, shown in Figure~\ref{fig:full-param-shift-covmat}, includes the 14 foreground and calibration parameters (bottom right blocks) in addition to the 6 $\Lambda$CDM parameters (top left block).

-Given the shift in the best-fit parameters from delensing obtained with the data, $ \vec {\theta}^\mathrm{shift,data}$, we then define a statistic given by which we will use below to assess whether there are appreciable shifts in parameters between the lensed and delensed datasets.
-We note that for this definition, our theory expectation is that there is no appreciable shift after delensing is applied, i.e. $\vec \theta^\mathrm{shift,theory} = 0$. \\
+Given the shift in the best-fit parameters from delensing obtained with the data, $ \vec {\theta}^\mathrm{shift,data}$, we then define a $\chi^2$ statistic given by which we will use below to assess whether there are appreciable shifts in parameters between the lensed and delensed datasets.
+We note that for this definition, our theory expectation is that there is no appreciable shift after delensing is applied, i.e. $\vec \theta^\mathrm{shift,theory} = 0$.{\footnote{In principle, various lensing approximations, such as using anti-lensing instead of inverse-lensing (see footnote 8), might induce a non-zero, albeit very small, shift in parameters.
+However, these secondary shifts should be corrected for by the MC bias we discuss in Section~\ref{sec:subBias}.}} We show explicitly with simulations in Figures~\ref{fig:ParamShiftChi2} and~\ref{fig:AL} in Appendix~\ref{sec:appendixParamShiftCov} that Eq.~\ref{eq:chi2paramshift} follows a $\chi^2$ distribution, and in Figure~\ref{fig:ParamShiftBias2} that there is no significant bias away from the expectation of a mean shift of zero. \\

 {\it{Dependence on Cosmology:}} To check for any dependence on cosmology of the parameter-shift covariance matrix, we perform a test where we use lensed and delensed spectra from a CMB simulation that uses the {\it{WMAP}} 5-year best-fit cosmology~\cite{Komatsu2009}, instead of the {\it{Planck}} best-fit cosmology on which the covariance matrix is based.
 We then run the {\it{WMAP5}}-based lensed and delensed spectra through the cosmology analysis, and find that the shifts between lensed and delensed parameters are consistent with the expectations of the covariance matrix, yielding a PTE of $\WMAPpteparamshift$ (20 dof).
 Hence we conclude that there is negligible cosmology dependence of our parameter-shift covariance matrix. \\